octobercms/docs/ajax-attributes-api.md

 **data-request-loading** | specifies a CSS selector for an element to be displayed while the request runs.
 You can use this option to show the AJAX loading indicator.
 The feature uses jQuery's `show()` and `hide()` functions to manage the element visibility.
 **data-request-form** | explicitly specify a form element to use for sourcing the form data.
 If this is unspecified, the closest form to the triggering element is used, including if the element itself is a form.
 **data-request-flash** | when specified this option instructs the server to clear and send any flash messages with the response.
 This option is also used by the [extra features](../ajax/extras#ajax-flash).
+**data-request-files** | when specified the request will accept file uploads, this requires `FormData` interface support by the browser.
 **data-track-input** | can be applied to a text, number, or password input field that also has the `data-request` attribute.
 When defined, the input field automatically sends an AJAX request when a user types something in the field.
 The optional attribute value can define the interval, in milliseconds, the framework waits before it sends the requests.

 When the `data-request` attribute is specified for an element, the element triggers an AJAX request when a user interacts with it.
 Depending on the type of element, the request is triggered on the following events: